milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 SGM_Emi: "(Is he talking about one of those photography trips he mentioned before?)"

-SGM_Emi: "(And he keeps calling me sis.
+SGM_Emi: "(And he keeps calling me Sis.
 Does that mean I'm posing as his sister right now?)"

 SGM_Emi: "(Hmm, let's play along for now.)"